zoro16/devops-aws/docs/8-Continuous-Deployment-and-Integration-of-API-Service.md

      * `AWSLOGS_GROUP`:	`xxxxLogs`
      * `AWSLOGS_REGION`: `xxxxst-1`
      * `AWSLOGS_STREAM_PREFIX`:	`xxxxTask`
+     *Note that most of the above variables can be follow in the Task Definition JSON*
 ## Write the CircleCI YML file
   * `mkdir .circleci && cd .circleci`
   * `touch config.yml`